venkymullapudi/MediaWikiDeployment_Minikube/README.md

 You are now ready to Provision the VMs with the respective tools using Ansible as the configuration Management tool.

 The playbooks are added to CM directory in this repository.

-> *Next step...
-Go to CM folder and go to each folder, and follow the instructions*
-> *After which.. instructions under the CI, Dockerfiles and CD folders are needed to be followed respectively*